Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field

-Using the decoupled equations of motion in two-dimensions (Eq. \eqref{Eq:SC_EOM_r_dot_decoupled} and Eq. \eqref{Eq:SC_EOM_k_dot_decoupled}), the right hand side of the above equation simplifies to (see Appendix \ref{app:sec:BTE_simp_RHS}), Here we can exchange $e\vec{E} \leftrightarrow \vec{\nabla} \mu$, i.e., the Einstein relation holds for the currents generated by the non-equilibrium distribution.
+In the above term, we can exchange $e\vec{E} \leftrightarrow \vec{\nabla} \mu$, i.e., the Einstein relation holds for the currents generated by the non-equilibrium distribution.
 We will show that the Onsager relation holds as well.
-We assume that the fields are constant in space, and \textit{drop the term} containing $\frac{\partial{g_{_{\vec{k}}}}}{\partial \vec{r}}$ \footnote{When we solve the equation after discarding the term $\dot{\vec{r}} \cdot \frac{\partial{g_{_{\vec{k}}}}}{\partial \vec{r}}$, and substitute the solution (see Eq. ~\eqref{Eq:g_solution}) in this term, we would find that this term is second order in the applied fields.
-Then up to linear order, we can discard it.}.
+We assume that the fields are uniform in space, and \textit{drop the term}\footnote{When we solve the equation after discarding the term $\dot{\vec{r}} \cdot \frac{\partial{g_{_{\vec{k}}}}}{\partial \vec{r}}$, and substitute the solution (see Eq.\ ~\eqref{Eq:g_solution}) in this term, we would find that this term is second order in the applied fields.
+Then up to linear order, we can discard it self-consistently.} containing $\frac{\partial{g_{_{\vec{k}}}}}{\partial \vec{r}}$.
 Then, the BTE takes the form,